History of Australia in Timeline

 Australia

-Australia, officially the Commonwealth of Australia, encompasses the Australian mainland, Tasmania, and numerous smaller islands, totaling 7,688,287 km2.
-It is the sixth-largest country globally and the largest in Oceania.
-Characterized as the flattest and driest inhabited continent, Australia is ecologically megadiverse, featuring a wide array of landscapes and climates ranging from interior deserts to coastal tropical rainforests.
+Australia, officially the Commonwealth of Australia, encompasses the Australian mainland, Tasmania, and numerous smaller islands.
+With an area of 7,688,287 km2, it is the sixth-largest country globally and the largest in Oceania.
+Notably, Australia is the driest and flattest inhabited continent, characterized by diverse landscapes and climates, ranging from inland deserts to coastal tropical rainforests.
+It is also recognized as a megadiverse country.

 1900: Commonwealth of Australia Constitution Act

-Between 1901 and 2017, there were 18 earthquakes with a moment magnitude of greater than 6 in Australia.
+Between 1901 and 2017, there were 18 earthquakes with a moment magnitude of greater than 6.

-Following Federation in 1901, the white Australia policy was strengthened, restricting further migration.
+Following Federation in 1901, the white Australia policy was strengthened, restricting further migration from certain areas.

 From 1901, Australia was a self-governing dominion within the British Empire.